jueri/claim_model_comparison/README.md

 Alternatively, can the dependencies be installed using with the following command:
 `pip install -r .devcontainer/requirements.txt`

-Default directorys and parameter can be specified in [config.py](https://github.com/jueri/claim_model_comparison/tree/master/config.py).
+Default directorys and parameter can be defined in [config.py](https://github.com/jueri/claim_model_comparison/tree/master/config.py).
 After installation please run the [setup.py](https://github.com/jueri/claim_model_comparison/tree/master/setup.py) file to create the expected directories and download additional data.

 ### Content 📋